 The Christmas Fund is a collection of funds governed by Canon 7.7 of the Diocesan Canons, held for the benefit of three categories of recipients: clergy canonically resident in the Diocese of PA who are disabled; the surviving spouses and orphans or other dependents of clergy; and third, seminarians and self-supporting clergy and their dependents on the recommendation of the Bishop.
-Applications can be printed by clicking here, and the supporting documentation can be found here.
+Applications can be printed by clicking here.
 The Christmas Fund Board, elected at Convention, meets several times a year, but not monthly.
 Applications will be considered at regularly scheduled meetings.
 Any questions, call Kay Johnson, Treasurer, at 215.260.1270.

 CLERGY FINANCIAL ASSISTANCE